bbauska/Coursera-Bootstrap/readme.md

 </p>
 <!-- {width="5.0in" height="2.0571576990376204in"} -->

-Let\'s now move on to a Few hands on exercises, where you will first set up Git.
+Let&apos;s now move on to a Few hands on exercises, where you will first set up Git.

 Then you will learn a few basic Git commands.